Google drive lets you share your files and folders with exactly whom you want at whatever level of access you choose.

 Your Google Drive is in the cloud, but you can also install the desktop and mobile application to access your files from your

-For Baker College users, we provide you with the standard 30 GB this includes drive and your mail.
-There is currently no option for
+For Baker College users, we provide unlimited storage that includes drive and your mail.

 Transfer ownership of your files, folders, and Google documents to another active account before your current account is being deleted.
 Once the account is deleted, you won’t be able to recover anything from your deleted Google Drive account.